apparition47/ViperTaskManager/README.md

 The app will help users manage tasks.
 They will be able to make projects on the app and then add tasks to them.
 The app will fetch data from a [server](https://github.com/Lang-8/TasksServer) and display it in-app.

 Written in Swift using VIPER.
-Tested on Xcode 8, iOS 10.1.
+Tested on Xcode 10.1.

 ## Features